We are all carers

 At some point in our lives most of us will either need care or have the responsibility of caring for another.

 Millions of carers the world over – men, women, children, paid or unpaid – care for family members, friends and clients, young and old.
 The majority of carers are not in paid employment, working inside their own homes, supporting a family member or friend, they remain largely unseen and undervalued.
-Paid carers support elders, or anyone who lives with a chronic or progressive-ill-heath condition in their own home, day care or residential setting.
+Paid carers support elders, or anyone who lives with a chronic, progressive or mental-ill-heath condition in their own home, day care or residential setting.

 To truly care for another is a precious and enriching way to be of service to humanity.
 It is a privilege to care for someone.
-To walk beside them through many hours, weeks, months and years of need, deteriorating health, pain, various struggles, challenges and sometimes to end of life, is the service provided by carers.
-The worth of this is to be treasured and appreciated.
+To walk beside another through many hours, weeks, months and years of need, deteriorating health, pain, various struggles, challenges and sometimes to end of life.
+This is the service provided by carers and the worth of this is to be treasured and greatly appreciated.

 Care – a gateway that deepens our relationship with ourselves and another.